Transfer portal tracker: Which Gophers are leaving? Notable entries and more

 Terrence Brown, G, Fairleigh Dickinson

 Brown scored 10 points against the Gophers in a nonconference game this season.
 He averaged 20.6 points per game on the year as one of the best scorers in the country.
-Listed at 6-foot-2, the Columbia Heights native is expected to make a jump into big-time conference.
+Listed at 6-foot-2, the Columbia Heights native is expected to make a jump into a big-time conference, but the Gophers don't seem to be interested.

 - Gophers chances: low